tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 Getting this stuff working was actually a lot of fun.
-I started working in technology fixing printers and computers (ok actually it was QBasic but professionally), and progressed into systems and networking, only to circle back to development.
+I started working in technology fixing printers and computers (ok actually it was QBasic but professionally anyway), and progressed into systems and networking, only to circle back to development.
 So I think this infrastructure as code, and automated deployment and configuration stuff is pretty sweet.

-It took a little bit (mostly just to write this), but my development server can be launched in just a few minutes, from nothing.
+It took a little bit of time to do (mostly just to write this), but my development server can be launched in just a few minutes, from nothing.
 Totally awesome.

 I would like to be able to just shut it off somehow in case I forget it's on.
 But it's only a t3.nano, which is cheap, but not free.
 If it